sighupio/fury-kubernetes-keycloak/README.md

 - Set the `replicas` count to your desired number using an overlay.

-- It is strongly recommended to use sticky sessions in your ingress definition for keycloak.
-The `cookie` to use is `AUTH_SESSION_ID`.
+- It is strongly recommended to use sticky sessions in your ingress definition for keycloak. **DO NOT** use the cookie `AUTH_SESSION_ID`, because it conflicts with the underlaying `mod_cluster`.
+We recommend setting it to something else like `INGRESS_SESSION_ID`.
 See example below:

 ```yaml
 ---